Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/02-research-credits.md

 1. Description of problem to be solved.
 2. Proposed Amazon Web Services (AWS) solution (including specific AWS tools, timeline, key milestones).
-3. Plan for sharing outcomes (tools, data, and/or resources) created during your project.
+3. Plan for sharing outcomes (tools, data, and/or resources) created during project.
-4. Any potential future use of AWS beyond grant duration by individual research groups or broader community.
+4. Any potential future use of AWS beyond grant duration by individual research group or broader community.
 5. Names of any AWS employees you have been in contact with (this is not a prerequisite for the application).
 6. Any AWS Public Data Sets to be used in your research.
 7. Keywords to facilitate proposal review.

-In preparing you research project consider the following:
+In preparing your application you should consider [Factors AWS considers to determine who receice Promotional Credit](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/faqs/proposal-preparation/).

-"AWS approves applications based on factors such as clearly defined outcomes, potential to disseminate the results and data through sharing a pipeline or software, succinctly defined milestones, the applicability of AWS services within the project scope, and value of AWS Promotional Credit requested suited to the scope of the project (as evidenced by a link from the AWS Pricing Calculator to substantiate the AWS Promotional Credit desired)" [\[Factors AWS considers to determine who receive Promotional Credit\]](https://aws.amazon.com/government-education/research-and-technical-computing/cloud-credit-for-research/faqs/proposal-preparation/).

-The evaluation of your project by AWS will focus on "\[**A**\] the reusability of the expected outcome of the project and \[**B**\] on  the demonstrated \[proof of concept\] efficacy of AWS for a research workload".

-"Examples of reusable outcomes include publicly available AMIs, code repositories, or reduced data sets.
-Proof of concept or other pilot projects that explore how well AWS services match with common research workloads are also of interest.
-These might include benchmarks or use case reports".

-Should you need to submit your project again, revise the two subjects above, reusability and proof of concept, before resubmitting.

-By all means, see if it is at all possible for your Faculty Advisor to revise your project before you submit it.
-If so, hand in a full version of the project to your Advisor, covering all the steps 1-7, as you may only have one revision by your Advisor and you want feedback on the entire project if possible.

 ### Filling the application form